anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 (Instructor, TA, and Community Expectations)

 ## Respect for diversity

 # Course website and communication

 ## Course website

-- Using github.
+- All course related material can be found on the class GitHub repository [here]...

 ## Course discussion

-- Use github issues/groups for all questions related to course content
+- We will be using GitHub teams and issues for announcements and class discussion.

+    - __GitHub teams__: The teaching team will post all class announcements using GitHub teams.
+    - __GitHub issues__:

 ## Communication with instructor and TA